codatio/codat-docs/docs/integrations/accounting/myob/myob-integration-reference.md

 ### Synchronous integration

 Our MYOB integration is a synchronous integration.
 However, for simplicity and consistency with the rest of Codat's integrations, you should treat it as asynchronous.
+Learn more about what that means when [creating, updating or deleting data](/using-the-api/push).

 ### Multiple currencies